Liberal Reformers: Ideology

-Liberal Reformers had a libertarian platform, including a strong support for free market, privatization, deregulation, lower taxes, and competition in the health care and education systems.
-They also proposed an American-styled reform of Italian political system (their slogan was "America, Market, Individual"), including presidentialism, competitive federalism, and a first-past-the-post plurality voting system.
+The RL had a right-libertarian platform, inspired among others by the economic policies of Friedman, Hayek, Reagan, and Thatchter, including a strong support for free market, privatization, deregulation, lower taxes, and competition in the health care and education systems.
+They also proposed an American-styled reform of Italian political system (their slogan was "America, Market, Individual"), including presidentialism, competitive federalism, and first-past-the-post with a plurality voting system.
 Despite being a small party, the RI were also keen supporters of a two-party system.

-In foreign policy they were staunchly pro-American and very supportive of human rights all over the world.
-Internationally Liberal Reformers, along with the Italian Radicals, were members of the Transnational Radical Party, a NGO working at the United Nations level.
+In foreign policy, they were staunchly pro-American and supportive of human rights all over the world.
+Internationally, the RL, along with the RI, were members of the PRT, the successor of the Radical Party (PR) and a non-governmental organization (NGO) working at the United Nations (UN) level.

-The party had a socially progressive stance on abortion and stem cell research, despite not stressing too much the point.
-The party supported also civil unions for homosexual couples, but, differently from other liberal parties, opposed civil unions for opposite-sex couples and same-sex marriage.
-Della Vedova explained this position by arguing that there is no need of regulation for free cohabitation of opposite-sex couples and, instead, he proposed swift procedures for divorce, which are very lengthy in Italy.
+The RL was in favour on the legality of abortion and stem cell research but did not stress much the point, supporting them on right-libertarian grounds rather than progressivism.
+Similarly, differently from other liberal and more left-libertarian and progressive parties, the RL supported civil unions for homosexual couples but opposed civil unions for opposite-sex couples and same-sex marriage.
+Della Vedova explained this position by arguing that there was no need of regulation for free cohabitation of opposite-sex couples and instead proposed swift procedures for divorce, which are lengthy in Italy.

-Liberal Reformers were very keen on the return of Italy to the use of nuclear energy (which was prohibited by a referendum proposed by the Radical Party in 1987) and were also the party of the centre-right to be more involved in green politics, by contesting the hegemony of left-wing politics on these issues, and proposed a new liberal-green parth for the centre-right.
-Explicitly inspired by the "Vote blue, go green" campaign of the British Conservative Party led by David Cameron, they launched their own campaign on the subject, named "+ Blue, + Green.
-A competition of ideas.
-A liberal policy on the environment for the program of the centre-right".
+The RL were keen on the return to the use of nuclear power in Italy, which was prohibited by a referendum proposed by the PR in 1987, and were also the party of the centre-right coalition to be more involved in green politics by contesting the hegemony of left-wing politics on these issues, and proposed a new liberal-green part for the centre-right coalition.
+Explicitly inspired by the "Vote blue, go green" campaign of the British Conservative Party led by David Cameron, they launched their own campaign on the subject named "+ Blue, + Green.
+A Competition of Ideas.
+A Liberal Policy on the Environment for the Program of the Centre-Right".